Man, oh man. If 10-years-ago-me could see me now….

 I know there was a definite shift for me because I no longer like to see a tonne of things wedged into gaps.
 I like to see space around items that I treasure, I want to be able to take away the excess so that I can see the things which bring me joy.
 But I still get stuck sometimes:

 Recently I was in an online chat and someone asked if there were any minimalists in the group.
-I didn’t answer, because still, even though it has been almost 5 years since we made the switch to live more with less, I still don’t feel I “qualify” a minimalist.
+I didn’t answer, because still, even though it has been almost 5 years since we made the switch to live more with less, I still don’t feel I “qualify” as a minimalist.

 The messy minimalist